mjoel10/GetExitClarity.com/replit.md

 - **Scalability Focus**: Replaced "systematic" with "scalable" across prospect evaluation and qualification descriptions
 - **Final CTA Update**: Changed "systematized" to "scaled" in hero CTA section for consistent messaging throughout M&A Firms page

+### January 2025 - Business Owners Page Content Updates and M&A Firms Text Refinements
+- **Benefits List Enhancement**: Added "Avoid making mistakes that will cost you money" benefit to Business Owners hero section
+- **Process Description Update**: Enhanced ExitClarity process with "informed by 30+ years of business ownership and M&A experience" positioning
+- **Report Length Standardization**: Updated all references from "15-20 page" to "20-25 page" strategic report across Business Owners page
+- **Common Exit Challenges Addition**: Added new "Lack of Experience & Guidance" challenge card with specific messaging about advisor selection risks
+- **Expert Guidance Refinement**: Updated to "Access insights driven by 30+ years of business ownership and sell-side/buy-side M&A expertise before you commit to consulting engagements"
+- **M&A Firms CTA Cleanup**: Removed duplicate "their" from final CTA text for better flow
+- **White-Label Authority Building**: Updated sub-text to "Co-branded reports that position your firm alongside ExitClarity as trusted experts"

 ### January 2025 - Complete Contact Form Implementation and CTA Enhancement
 - **Contact Form Success Screen**: Implemented thank you confirmation with green checkmark and "Send Another Message" option
 - **Email Notification System**: Full SendGrid integration with domain authentication for instant notifications to info@exitclarity.io